What Does it Take to Be a Heavy and Tractor-Trailer Truck Driver?

 - Plan or adjust routes based on changing conditions, using computer equipment, global positioning systems (GPS) equipment, or other navigation devices, to minimize fuel consumption and carbon emissions.

-When polled, Heavy and Tractor-Trailer Truck Drivers say the following skills are most frequently used in their jobs:
+Heavy and Tractor-Trailer Truck Drivers state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.